The Evolution of Ageing

 Supervisors: Prof. Hanna Kokko

 So far, we have built some general models to study how selective disappearance induced by stochastic mortality risk alters the predictions of failure accumulation models.
 Specifically, we start with a general birth-death framework where the number of failed sub-systems within an individual either increases or decreases stochastically due to failure and repair respectively.
 Mortality is modelled as an additional stochastic rate at which each individual transitions to an unobserved 'cemetery state' and thus disappears from the population.
 Using diffusion approximations, we then analytically derive expressions showing how selective disappearance systematically alters observed failure and mortality accumulation curves.
 A fundamental result from mathematics called the Feynman-Kac formula lets us relate measurements made on organisms how measurements made on populations with selective disappearance can be represented in terms of the failure accumulation process alone where mortality is disallowed.
 Along the way, we also propose some tentative criteria that failure accumulation and mortality rates should obey based on biological principles and show that these criteria generically lead to Gompertz-Makeham and logistic (Perks) mortality curves during the initial part of the failure accumulation process.
+This work is accessible as a preprint on bioRxiv (Bhat and Kokko, 2026).

-Consider a cohort consisting of \(M\) independent, non-interacting organisms.
-Each organism has \(N\) sub-systems capable of failure.
 Within the \(i\)th organism, \(F^{(i)}_t\), the number of failed sub-systems at time \(t\), follows a density-dependent birth-death process on \(\{0,1,2,\cdots,N\}\) with transition rates \(F \to F \pm 1 \textrm{ at rate } Nr_{\pm}(F/N)\), corresponding to stochastic failure and repair of failed sub-systems.
 This defines the individual-level dynamics.
-At the population level, one of two variants are considered.
-In the non-conservative model, an individual with \(F \in \{0,1,2,..,N\}\) failures is chosen to die at rate \(\mu(F/N)\).
-Thus, the population-level dynamics consist of individuals disappearing from the population at a rate equal to their mortality hazard.
-In the conservative model, an individual chosen for death is instantaneously replaced by a copy of another individual, chosen uniformly at random from the population of \(M\) organisms, ensuring that the total population size remains constant.
-Thus, in the latter case, the population-level dynamics are described by a Moran process with selection and Death-birth updating.
+At the population level, An organism with \(F \in \{0,1,2,\ldots,N\}\) failures is chosen to disappear at rate \(\mu(F/N)\).
+When an organism disappears, with probability \(\varrho\), it is instantaneously replaced by a copy of another organism chosen uniformly at random from the set of organism that are currently present in the population.
 We can reframe this as a sub-probability measure-valued stochastic process with state variable

 \[\xi^{M,N}_t(\cdot) = \frac{1}{M}\sum\limits_{i=1}^{M}\delta_{f^{(i)}_t}(\cdot)\]where \(f^{(i)}_t = F^{(i)}_t/N\) is a rescaled version of the individual-level process governing failure dynamics.
 The stochastic process \(\{\xi^{M,N}_t\}_{t \geq 0}\) tracks the proportion of individuals in the population having a proportion \(f = F/N\) failed sub-systems, and takes values in the space of sub-probability measures on \(\{0,\frac{1}{N},\frac{2}{N},\ldots,1\}\).